BC100Dev/AnlinxOS/README.md

   GNOME and KDE Plasma, those are integral to a functional system for newbies.
 This OS will deliver a custom Graphical Environment that is capable for Mobile and Desktop systems, powered with the use of a Safety Protocol we all love, *Wayland*.
-- **GSI-like experience**: Android in itself gives you the possibility to have a GSI (Generic System Image) on an Android device, meaning one ROM can support several devices.
-This OS takes that concept in developing a suitable solution, especially for those that are mainly afraid of unlocking the bootloader and possibly bricking the device in the process.
-Don't worry, you still need to unlock the bootloader :skull:

 ---